 Tea farmers pick Yabao during the colder months, before the tea plant's leaves begin to emerge, sometimes in late winter, but always earlier than the first flush teas.
 You may notice Yabao buds have extra layers of "coats" – these protect them from the harsh weather.
 In fact, if not picked, these buds develop into new branches.

 Yabao tea is wonderful when aged.
 While the crispness fades, spiciness and maturity take place.
-If you can get your hands on some extra buds, we surely recommend aging them at home and keeping a tea journal to monitor it along the way.
+If you can get your hands on some extra buds, we surely recommend aging them at home and keeping a tea journal to monitor them along the way.
 You can age Yabao similarly to how you would age pu-erh.
 Check out this article for more details on aging tea.

 Different Varieties of Yabao Tea

-The more common Yabao of Camellia Sinensis
+The more common Yabao

 The taste is incredibly rich – filled with notes of pinewood, resin, dried fruits, and berries, and sometimes a hint of sweetness, differing from the more robust and sometimes bitter profile of Sheng Pu-erh.
 The aroma is that of a fresh forest.
 The brew – thick, viscous, and rich.
 It's like no other tea we've had.